sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 To implement the flow tracking for each key, we can leverage the "Conntrack Update" stage:

 - When a flow is created, we can get the flow tracking key from the metadata bus.
 If it is non-zero, we will store this mapping in a hash table.
+  - The hash table here keep the flow tracking key to flow id mapping, whose type is conceptually equivalent to `std::unordered_map<flow_tracking_key, std::set<flow_id>>` in c++.
+  - Implementation-wise, the hash table can essentially use the same hash table type that implements any other software lookup tables, such as flow table.
+  - From the [DASH scaling requirements](https://github.com/sonic-net/SONiC/blob/master/doc/dash/dash-sonic-hld.md#14-scaling-requirements), the maximum number of flow tracking key can be ~8M, while the maximum number of flow id will be ~32M.
+Hence, the scaling requirement for this hash table will be smaller than software-based flow table.
 - When a flow is destroyed or resimulated, we can get the current flow tracking key from the flow state as well as the new one from metadata bus, then fix the mapping.

 When a match stage entry is updated, we can then find all flows that stored in the hash table and resimulate them by flipping their pending resimulation bit to true one by one.